-Fragrances remained highly fragmented at the end of the review period, with smaller players collectively dominating and often continuing to gain share.
-Domestic player Kinocare was the only company to have a near-double-digit value share in 2020 due to its offer of affordable mass brands Eskulin and Master Cologne in women’s and men’s fragrances respectively.
+Fragrances remained highly fragmented at the end of the review period, with smaller players collectively dominating and often continuing to gain share, and no one player responsible for a double-digit share of value sales.
+Domestic player, Kinocare, remained the leader in 2021 due to its offer of affordable mass brands, Eskulin and Master Cologne, in women’s and men’s fragrances, respectively.

 Files are delivered directly into your account soon after payment is received and any tax is certification is verified (where applicable).